 If you don't die during the life insurance term, you will have lost some of your money through the premiums of the insurance policy, so it's important to ask whether it's worth it.
 If your loved ones would not be able to cope financially after you die, then a life insurance policy might be something you really want to do.
 If they’d have other sources of income, maybe you don’t need life insurance.

 The premiums for decreasing term life insurance are lower than for level term.
 The insurer knows that X% of its customers will claim every year.
 With level term, the cost of the payouts stays the same.
 But with decreasing term cover each year the amount the insurer pays out is reduced, so it can afford to charge a lower premium.

 Taking out any life insurance policy depends on a variety of factors and circumstances in your life.

 Some mortgage lenders, for example, will insist that you get life insurance in order to finalise buying a property, but picking the right option for you should still be carefully considered.

 If you have a home you are still paying off the mortgage for, you may want to get decreasing life insurance to guarantee that your family can continue living in it.
-Many people would obviously want to avoid the prospect of the bank repossessing their home and life insurance might be the best security against that if you do not have the finances right now.
+Many people would want to avoid the prospect of their family having to sell their home because they can no longer afford the repayments.
+Life insurance might be the best security against that.

 With decreasing term life insurance you can align the length of your debt repayment plan with the length of the policy.
-The value of your cover will obviously get smaller as the years go by, but hopefully so too will your mortgage repayments as you get closer to finally clearing all of your debts.
+The value of your cover will get smaller as the years go by, but so will your mortgage repayments as you get closer to clearing your debts.

 But decreasing term life insurance is not the only type of term life insurance available.
-Read on to learn the differences between decreasing life insurance and level term life insurance.
+Read on to compare decreasing term life insurances.